Census Dots

 Native American/Other

-Of the 536 places in Maryland, New Windsor is the 306th most populous.
+New Windsor is ranked the 305th most populous place in Maryland, out of 536 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+New Windsor was ranked the 306th most populous place in the 2020 Census.

 New Windsor's White Population